VeganSteak1/IntroductionToRobotics/README.md

 -  My RGB led wasnt working so i've used three LED's, the result is the same basically
 -  Cool video that shows how it works: https://youtube.com/shorts/XgWn5MQpkdY?si=5zMGLWPp5IPT6B9z

+## Homework 2
+- An elevator simulator, it *kinda* works
+- I've attached the code and a video of it working